system-zero/system-zero/src/data/semantics/Language.md

   # or

-  int_ar[0:] = [1, 1, 1, 1]  # if the second idx is ommited, then assumed array length - 1
+  int_ar[0:] = [1, 1, 1, 1]  # if the second idx is ommited, then it is assumed array length - 1

-  # In any case if the number of expressions doesn't match or any idx is >= length
+  # In any case, if the number of expressions doesn't match or any idx is >= length
   # the array, the interpreter should raise an OUT_OF_BOUNDS error.

   # For such cases a more short form exists: